World Better Positioned Against Mpox Than For Covid: Vaccine Alliance

-“Those learnings cascaded into specific instruments that are now coming into play” against mpox, the former Pakistani health minister said in an interview this week.
+"Those learnings cascaded into specific instruments that are now coming into play" against mpox, the former Pakistani health Minister told AFP in an interview this week.

 When Covid emerged in early 2020 and quickly began its deadly rampage around the globe, it revealed how completely unprepared the international community was to face such a global health crisis.